Walheimat/wal-emacs/README.md

 If you wish to know more about any of them, check out the list<sup><a id="fnr.2" class="footref" href="#fn.2">2</a></sup> of repositories at the end of this readme/configuration.

 Many packages bind keys.
-Check the [1.2.3.6](#org3da9219) section if you need a list of all of them.
+Check the [key bindings section](#org7c93f64) if you need a list of all of them.

 1.  add-node-modules-path